csbala/YouTube-Download/README.md

   - Ensure `yt-dlp` is installed and up to date (`pip install -U yt-dlp`).
   - Verify your `www.youtube.com_cookies.txt` file is valid and not expired.
   - Check if `links.txt` exists and contains valid YouTube URLs.
+- **File Names Still Cluttered**:
+  - The script uses regex to clean titles, but some videos may have unusual naming.
+Adjust the `--replace-in-metadata` patterns in the script if needed.
 - **Foundry VTT Import Fails**:
-  - Ensure the `.webm` files are in the correct folder within Foundry’s data directory.
+  - Ensure the `.webm` files were downloaded to the correct folder within Foundry’s data directory.
-  - Verify the `path` in the JSON matches the relative path in Foundry (e.g., `Music_Import/Honkai%20Impact%203rd%20OST/...`).
+  - Verify the `path` in the JSON matches the relative path in Foundry (e.g., `Music_Import/apple/...`).
   - Check the Foundry VTT console for validation errors.
+- **Folder Creation Issues**:
+  - Check for permission errors when creating the folder in the Foundry data directory.
+Run the command prompt as Administrator if needed.
 - **Python Errors**:
   - Ensure Python is installed and added to your PATH.
   - Run the script from a command prompt/terminal in the correct directory.